 To update Column Properties, follow these steps:

 - 1. Go to Application Menu > Data Catalog > Metadata Manager > Explore. - 2.
-In the Data Catalog pane, click a column.
+On the Explore tab, click an environment tile to view its details and tables. - 3.
+In the Data Catalog pane, click a table to see its columns.